awelm/blog/content/posts/my-databricks-journey.md

 **Databricks-Hosted Compute:**

 In 2020 Databricks started to focus on supporting BI (Business Intelligence) workloads because Snowflake had shown this market was massive.
 Some of our customers were already using Databricks for BI, even though our platform wasn’t specifically designed for this use case.
 Low latency is a must-have for a good BI experience because a live human is waiting for the UI to respond.
 To make BI queries faster, my team started a new project responsible for provisioning compute more quickly.
 At the time, it took roughly 2 minutes to start a cluster and our goal was to reduce it to 10 seconds.
-We [accomplished](https://databricks.com/blog/2021/08/30/announcing-databricks-serverless-sql.html) this by creating a new type of cluster that was backed by VMs from a Databricks AWS account (as opposed to VMs from a customer’s AWS account).
-This meant we could do perform latency-reducing optimizations like caching pre-warmed VMs and eagerly starting Spark without needing customer involvement or spending customer money.
+We [accomplished](https://databricks.com/blog/2021/08/30/announcing-databricks-serverless-sql.html) this by introducing a new type of cluster that was backed by VMs from a Databricks AWS account (as opposed to VMs from a customer’s AWS account).
+This meant we could make latency-reducing optimizations like caching pre-warmed VMs and eagerly starting Spark without needing customer approval or spending customer money.
 I was the second full-time contributor on this project, and the team quickly grew in size and scope.
 I can confidently say this was the most interesting and exciting project I’ve worked on in my career so far.
 I learned a lot about Kubernetes, multi-tenant security, and managing backwards compatibility issues.

 ### Other Contributions Inspired By Facebook